 - (a) Computation of Time.
-In computing any period of time prescribed or allowed by these Procedures: exclude the day of the event that triggers the period; count every day, including intermediate Saturdays, Sundays, and legal holidays; and include the last day of the period, but if the last day is a Saturday, Sunday, or holiday for which the City of Jacksonville is closed, the period continues to run until close of business on the next day that is not a Saturday, Sunday, or holiday for which the City of Jacksonville is closed. - (b) Statute of Limitations.
+In computing any period of time prescribed or allowed by these Procedures, the time period shall be calculated using City of Jacksonville business days only, unless otherwise specified in the Rule. - (b) Statute of Limitations.
 No action may be taken on a Complaint filed more than two years after the violation is alleged to have occurred unless a person, by fraud or other device, prevents discovery of the violation.
 (Section 602.939).
 Notwithstanding anything else in these Procedures, a Complaint alleging prevention of discovery of a violation must allege specific facts supporting that conclusion.
 A Complaint that is filed more than two years after the violation is alleged to have occurred and does not allege specific facts to support a finding that fraud or other device prevented discovery of the alleged violation shall be considered legally insufficient and may be returned by the Ethics Director pursuant to Rule 6(a).